Skip to Content

 Requirements

-Each student must complete the same course requirements through a focus area as noted under the course-based degree option.
+• Each student must complete the same requirements as noted under the course-based degree option.
 Upon completion of the course requirements during the first year, students will begin a second year of research only, which will lead to the submission of their thesis at the end of the second year.

 Read the Johns Hopkins University privacy statement here.